 - Blade-of-Grass Cut: Pretty common throughout all of his films.

-- Deleted Role: He is notorious for cutting actors out of his movies, or reducing their screentime to the point of insignificance, due to the fact that he shapes his films as he is making them:
+- Deleted Role: He is notorious for cutting actors out of his movies, or reducing their screen time to the point of insignificance, as he shapes his films as he is making them:

 - In The Thin Red Line, Billy Bob Thornton, Martin Sheen, Gary Oldman, Bill Pullman, Lukas Haas, Viggo Mortensen, and Mickey Rourke all had their parts cut from the movie.